Skip to main content

 If you find you can't stick to the new arrangement, tell your lender or service provider straight away.
 Keep paying as much as you can afford, even if it is not as much as you agreed to.

-Speak to a financial counsellor
+Talk to a financial counsellor

-If you have multiple debts to juggle, or would like help applying for financial hardship, contact a financial counsellor.
-Call the National Debt Helpline on 1800 007 007 to talk to a financial counsellor for free.
-The helpline is open Monday to Friday, 9:30am to 4:30pm.
+Call the National Debt Helpline on 1800 007 007 to talk to a financial counsellor.
+Monday to Friday, 9:30am to 4:30pm.
+Or live chat, Monday to Friday, 9:00am to 8:00pm.

 Contact your bank